 Booleans: A Double-Edged Sword

-Booleans are often viewed as the most basic building block, representing the binary state of a condition: true or false, yes or no, on or off.
+.
 However, this binary representation can become a problem in the dynamic world of software development.
 The complexity of emerging business logic often cannot be constrained to just two states.

 This may sound convenient at first sight, but now suddenly there are four possible states, although we only wanted to add one more case:

-• missing and not on order
+- missing and not on order

-• missing and on order
+- missing and on order

-• in stock and not on order
+- in stock and not on order

-• in stock and on order <— unintended state
+- in stock and on order <— unintended state

 This situation opens the door for unusual bugs to occur.
 For example, when multiple systems manipulate these Boolean values, it’s possible to inadvertently reach the unintended fourth state, which is not adequately handled within our application.